tyropro/datapack-structure-generator/README.md

 ### Windows
 Download either the `.py` file or the `.bat` file and move to your desired directory.
 Follow the instructions for the file you have downloaded.

-#### - `.py`
+#### - `.bat` (recommended)
 Open a Powershell or CMD window.
-Locate to your directory, type `py datapack-generator.py` & hit enter.
+Locate to your directory, type `.\datapack-generator.bat` & hit enter.
 Wait and answer the prompts respectively.
 The file can now be deleted from the directory.

-#### - `.bat`
+#### - `.py`
 Open a Powershell or CMD window.
-Locate to your directory, type `.\datapack-generator.bat` & hit enter.
+Locate to your directory, type `py datapack-generator.py` & hit enter.
 Wait and answer the prompts respectively.
 The file can now be deleted from the directory.